On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Main results

 \subsection{The parabolic cylinder functions}

-We now briefly review the two-parameter function commonly referred to as the parabolic cylinder function $D_x(z)$, since we will need these functions for the statement (and proofs) of our results.
-For excellent references on these functions, see \cite{G.80} Section 8.31 and Section 9.24, \cite{B.69} Sections 3.3-3.5, and \cite{E.53} Chapter 8.
-Let $\Gamma(x)$ denote the Gamma function (see \cite{H.59}, Chapter 8.8).
-It is stated in \cite{B.69} that for real $x$ and $z$, $D_x(z) \in \reals$, and
+We now briefly review the two-parameter function commonly referred to as the parabolic cylinder function $D_x(z)$, since we will need these functions for the statement (and proof) of our main results.
+For excellent references on these functions, see \cite{G80} Sections~8.31 and~9.24,~\cite{B69}~Sections 3.3--3.5 and~\cite{E53} Chapter 8.
+Let $\Gamma$ denote the Gamma function (see~\cite{H59}, Chapter 8.8).
+It is stated in~\cite{B69} that $x,z \in\reals$ implies $D_x(z) \in \reals$, and